apache/incubator-devlake-website/docs/DeveloperManuals/DeveloperSetup.md

 ## How to setup dev environment

-The following guide will walk you through the procedure to run local config-ui and devlake servers against dockerized MySQL and Grafana containers.
+The following guide will walk through how to run DevLake's frontend (`config-ui`) and backend in dev mode.

 1. Navigate to where you would like to install this project and clone the repository: